klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 show [BUILDTAG]
 +++++++++++++++

-This command shows the data of a build.
-It must be followed by a :term:`buildtag`.
+This command shows the data of a :term:`build`.
+The :term:`buildtag` may be given as argument or option.

 state [BUILDTAG] {NEW STATE}
 ++++++++++++++++++++++++++++

-This command is used to show or change the state of a build.
-If must be followed by a :term:`buildtag`.
-If there is no new :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
+This command is used to show or change the :term:`state` of a :term:`build`.
+The :term:`buildtag` may be given as argument or option.If there is no new :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
 Otherwise the :term:`state` of the :term:`build` is changed to the given value.

 delete [BUILDTAG]
 +++++++++++++++++

-If no other :term:`build` depends on the :term:`build` specified by the :term:`buildtag`, the directories of the :term:`build` are removed and it's entry in the :term:`builddb` is deleted.
+If no other :term:`build` depends on the :term:`build` specified by the :term:`buildtag`, the directories of the :term:`build` are removed and it's entry in the builddb is deleted.
+The :term:`buildtag` may be given as argument or option.

 cleanup [BUILDTAG]
 ++++++++++++++++++

 This command removes the remains of a failed :term:`build`.
-If the command "new" is interrupted or stopped by an exception in the program, the :term:`build` may be in an incomplete state.
-In this case you can use the "cleanup" command to remove the directories of the failed build.
+If the command "new" is interrupted or stopped by an exception in the program, the :term:`build` may be in an incomplete :term:`state`.
+In this case you can use the "cleanup" command to remove the directories of the failed :term:`build`.
+The :term:`buildtag` may be given as argument or option.

 Options
 -------